John Richardson (bishop of Ardagh): Life

 He was born near Chester, entered Trinity College, Dublin, graduated M.A., and became a fellow in 1600.
 In the same year he was selected with James Ussher and another as lay preacher at Christ Church Cathedral, Dublin.
 Richardson's part was to preach on Wednesdays, and explain the prophecies of Isaiah.
 He later took holy orders, and was created D.D. in 1614.

 Richardson held many preferments.
-He was appointed vicar of Granard, in Ardagh, in 1610; rector of Ardsrath, Derry, in 1617; Archdeacon of Derry in 1622 (reappointed in the new charter of 1629); Prebendary of Mullaghbrack at St Patrick's Cathedral, Armagh on 14 May 1633; and Bishop of Ardaghthat same day (in succession to William Bedell who had resigned the see because he disapproved of pluralities); and Archdeacon of Down in 1640.
+He was appointed vicar of Granard, in Ardagh, in 1610; rector of Ardsrath, Derry, in 1617; Archdeacon of Derry in 1622 (reappointed in the new charter of 1629); Prebendary of Mullaghbrack at St Patrick's Cathedral, Armagh on 14 May 1633; and Bishop of Ardagh that same day (in succession to William Bedell who had resigned the see because he disapproved of pluralities); and Archdeacon of Down in 1640.
 Richardson, however, obtained leave to hold the archdeaconry in commendam; but he was shortly afterwards deprived of his rectory and archdeaconry by Bishop John Bramhall, who found his titles unsound.

 On the outbreak of the Irish rebellion in 1641, Richardson left for England, and settled in London, where he died.
 He bequeathed money to Trinity College, Dublin.